-Dips, when performed properly, have a long list of benefits.
+Dips, when performed properly—whether on dip exercise bars, the side of plyo-boxes, or with parallette bars—have a long list of benefits.
 And they can be challenging with no added weight.
 As you get stronger, it’s easy to add difficulty with a dip belt attached to plates.
+If you want a simple place to start dip exercises at home, a sturdy rack-mounted attachment makes it easy.

-Here’s a closer look at why you want to add dips into your workout routine – and how to do it right.
+Here’s a closer look at why you want to add dips into your workout routine—and how to do it right to capture the biggest dips exercise benefits.

-Dips are typically used to train triceps but they also work the chest.
-Dips also can work your back, forearms (when holding the bars), shoulders, core, and more, as you work to keep balanced and in control.
+The dip exercise muscles involved include the triceps, chest, and shoulders.
+Dips also can work your back, forearms (when holding the bars), core, and more, as you work to keep balanced and in control.
 That’s why they’re considered a compound movement.
+Because of these dips exercise benefits, the move fits well into push days and upper-body programs.

 How to do Dips